ywseo/ywseo.github.io/_publications/2012-10-01-paper-title-number-3.md

 [Download paper here](http://ieeexplore.ieee.org/document/6378255/)

-Young-Woo Seo, David Wettergreen, and Wende Zhang, Recognizing temporary changes on highways for reliable autonomous driving, In <i>Proceedings of the IEEE International Conference on Systems, Man, and Cybernetics</i> (SMC-12), pp. 3021-3026, 2012. (nominated as the finalist of best student paper award.)
+**Young-Woo Seo**, David Wettergreen, and Wende Zhang, Recognizing temporary changes on highways for reliable autonomous driving, In <i>Proceedings of the IEEE International Conference on Systems, Man, and Cybernetics</i> (SMC-12), pp. 3021-3026, 2012. (nominated as the finalist of best student paper award.)